 If you have an interest in serving your community, applying to be a commissioner is a great place to start.
 The City of Walnut Creek has established five commissions to assist in recommending policy and help in the decision-making process to govern Walnut Creek.
-Currently, unscheduled vacancies exist on the Planning and Transportation Commissions.
-Click here to apply for one of the openings.
+The 2020 biennial recruitment will open January 2020.

 To be notified of Commission openings please subscribe here.